calculusa/Deep-Learning-Note/README.md

 # Deep-Learning-Note
-This repository will record my deep learning study progress
+This repository will record deep learning study progress